revou-fsse-3/module-4-isnendyankp/README.md

 # About Project

-This project learn create simple mutiple form with vitereact form and learn using tailwindcss, formik & yup validation.
+This project learn create simple multiple step form with vitereact form typescript and this project also using tailwindcss, formik & yup validation.

 ## link project